 You can also bake first, then finish them in a skillet, like I do with the deep fryer, or you can completely pan fry.
 I find them more greasy and the cracker coating tends to over-brown to my liking with pan frying.

-Variations: Can also substitute panko bread crumbs, crushed corn flake cereal, pretzels or potato chips for the saltines.
+Variations: Also works well with a firm white fish - catfish, grouper, haddock, cod, halibut and swordfish are good options.
+May also substitute panko bread crumbs, crushed corn flake cereal, pretzels or potato chips for the saltines.
 Flash frying for color for potato chip crusted tenders is optional as they tend to color fairly well in the oven.
 A couple of suggestions from our Facebook readers - try cheesy crackers like Hot and Spicy Cheez-its or Goldfish crackers, coat them with crushed French fried onions (like French's), or try a combination of saltines, goldfish cracker, and a little Parmesan cheese for a change!
 For a change, can also cut the tenders into nuggets.

 Tailgate Tip: Cut chicken into thin strips and fry as above.
 Thread chicken on wooden skewers for an easy handle.
 Serve cold, or toss on grill over indirect heat, just to warm through if desired.
 Serve with one of the above dipping sauces.